Service work looks more professional when placing tools on a Work Mat.

-Plumbers - place their greasy tools, glue & silicon on the benchtop & floor.
+Plumbers - drop their greasy tools, glue & silicon on the benchtop & floor.

-Electricians - strip their wiring & drop the small copper off cuts on the carpet.
+Electricians - strip their wiring & drop the small copper off cuts into the carpet.

 Locksmiths - place their tools & locks on the carpet leaving grease & oil stains.

 HVAC techs - leave marks on the carpet from their greasy tool boxes.

 Carpenters - make a mess with sawdust & glue, without covering the floor.

 Kitchen installers - mark the floors & benchtops with all their tools & screws.

 Painters - while doing small touch ups, flick tiny drops of paint everywhere.

 Handy Men & Woman - drop their tools on the floor & create a bit of a mess.